python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 ## Configuration

 - Create a folder for yourself with your name (and no spaces) on the Desktop.
-- In VSCode, open the folder that you created, and create a Python file to trigger the installation of the Python extension.
+- In VSCode, open the folder that you created.
+- Create a Python file to trigger the installation of the Python extension.
 - Change the `TMOUT` variable in `.bashrc`.
 Details below.
+- Change the OS screen timeout if desired.
+Details below.
 - Disable middle-click if desired.
 Details in the `resources` directory.

 ## Things to know:

-### How to change TMOUT:
+### How to change terminal timeout (TMOUT variable):

 - `echo -e '\n\nexport TMOUT=30000' >> ~/.bashrc` (this appends `export TMOUT=30000` at the end of the .bashrc file)
+- Verify that it changed the file using this command to view the file: `cat ~/.bashrc`
 - Close all terminals so it'll take effect.

 ### Alternate approach to change TMOUT: